 - Black lips: Black lips are common in babies that don’t get their mouth wiped after breastfeeding.
 It happens because the milk builds up on their inner or outer lip, leading to discoloration over time as the milk spoils and breaks down.

-- Cyanosis (blue or purple lips): This could indicate a lack of oxygen and is a potentially serious issue if the lips stay this color and your baby seems to become less responsive.
+- Cyanosis (blue or purple lips): could indicate a lack of oxygen and is a potentially serious issue the lips stay this color and your baby seems to become less responsive.
+This effect can also present in the legs. .
 However, if it only happens when there is a rapid temperature change, it just means your baby is adjusting to the temperature and it’s pretty common to see a baby’s lips change color in this way after getting out of the bath or when going outside into colder temperatures.

 - Very Red: While red lips may be normal, especially if your baby is outside in higher temperatures, dry or cracked lips that appear red and swollen could be a sign of chapped lips, which may be painful for your baby.